-You have probably already heard of “smart parking”.
-But what exactly does this term mean?
+You’ve probably heard of “smart parking” or “intelligent parking”.
+But what exactly do these expressions mean?
 And how can you effectively manage your company car park to achieve this?

 What is a smart parking?

-When it comes to company parking, we can observe very different organisational methods.
-Some companies choose to manage their car parks in a fairly traditional way : only a few people, particularly managers, have access and/or a majority of named spaces, which employees cannot use, even if the holder is absent.
-This type of management is therefore rather rigid and often leads to problems with occupancy rates or frustration among employees who do not have access to the car park.
-Indeed, with the growth of hybrid work and teleworking, a person is rarely at the office every day, and therefore does not use his or her assigned space 100% of the time.
+When it comes to company car parks, there are many different ways of organizing them.
+Some companies opt for fairly traditional management of their car parks : only a few people, particularly managers, have access and/or a majority of named spaces, which employees cannot use, even if the car park holder is absent.
+Therefore, this type of management needs to be more flexible, often leading to problems with occupancy rates or frustration among employees needing access to the car park.
+With the growth in hybrid working and teleworking, people rarely are in the office daily, so they don’t use their allocated parking space 100% of the time.

-On the other hand, some companies have a more flexible management of their parking.
-When this is fully optimised, it is called smart parking.
-It is no longer just a place to park, but a place offering various services to facilitate access and parking.
-New technologies such as artificial intelligence and connected objects play an important role in this approach.
-Indeed, they allow the car park to be equipped in order to optimise its occupancy and simplify its management: sensors at the spot, automatic opening of the barrier, guidance at the spot, reading of number plates, automatic reservation and allocation of spaces…
+Conversely, some companies manage their car parks more flexibly.
+When this is fully optimized, we talk about smart parking.
+It’s no longer just a place to park but offers various services to facilitate access and parking.
+In this way, it promotes what is known as smart mobility.
+New technologies such as artificial intelligence and connected objects play a significant role in this approach.
+They enable the car park to optimize its occupancy and simplify its management : on-site sensors, automatic barrier opening, on-site guidance, number plate reading, automatic reservation and allocation of spaces, etc.

 Some tips for intelligent management of your company car park